 Girls' Home House ParentsView full bio

 Brian grew up in Whitingham, Vermont.
-Brian's 'then-girlfriend' SueAnn led him to Jesus in 1975.
+His 'then-girlfriend' SueAnn led him to Jesus in 1975.
 Life has never been the same!
-Brian received a degree in Bible and Theology with an emphasis in Pastoral Counseling from Taccoa Bible College.
-He has also completed a 2 year ordination program, Healing Prayer Ministry and a three year "School of Ministry," through Christ Community Church (Camp Hill, PA) Brian's greatest joy is seeing God at work "re-arranging" lives and the light bulb moments when they "get it."
+Brian received his Bachelor's degree in Bible and Theology with an emphasis in Pastoral Counseling from Taccoa Bible College.
+He has also completed a 2 year ordination program, Healing Prayer Ministry and a three year "School of Ministry," through Christ Community Church (Camp Hill, PA).
+Brian's greatest joy is seeing God at work "re-arranging" lives and the light bulb moments when they "get it."
 In his spare time, Brian enjoys hanging out with his best friend and wife SueAnn, tinkering with his 1990 Mustang, hiking, reading a good book and watching the Pats beat the Steelers, talking to his kids and listening to worship music.
 One of Brian's future goals is to write a book.

 Brian and SueAnn developed interest in The Fold when they saw how God was changing lives in community, bringing His love and healing to hurting teens.
 Brian and SueAnn bring years of experience in Pastoral ministry as well as years working with youth in the secular mental health field.
 Brian and SueAnn have been married for 36 years and have four adult children and two grandchildren.[x] close